 77. According to Fick’s equation, if the oxygen consumption remains constant, a decrease in cardiac output will do what to the arteriovenous oxygen content difference?

-78. According to Fick’s equation, if the cardiac output rises and oxygen consumption remains constant, what will happen to the arteriovenous oxygen content difference?
+78. According to Fick’s equation, if the cardiac output increases and oxygen consumption remains constant, what will happen to the arteriovenous oxygen content difference?

-79. What are some factors other than the HbO2 curve that affect oxygen unloading and loading?
+79. What factors other than the HbO2 curve will affect the loading and unloading of oxygen?

-Blood pH, body temp, erythrocyte concentration of certain organic phosphates, variations in the structure of Hb, chemical combinations of Hb with substances other than oxygen.
+Blood pH, body temperature, erythrocyte concentration of certain organic phosphates, variations in the structure of hemoglobin, and chemical combinations of hemoglobin with substances other than oxygen

-80. A low pH shifts the curve to the?
+80. A low pH shifts the oxyhemoglobin curve to the?

-81. A high pH shifts the curve to the?
+81. A high pH shifts the oxyhemoglobin curve to the?

 82. When blood pH drops and shifts the curve to the right, the hemoglobin saturation for a given PO2 will do what?

-83. As blood pH rises and the curve shifts to the left, hemoglobin saturation for a given PO2 does what?
+83. As blood pH increases and the curve shifts to the left, hemoglobin saturation for a given PO2 does what?

-84. As blood in the tissue picks up CO2, pH falls and the HbO2 curve shifts which way?
+84. As blood inside the tissues picks up CO2, the pH decreases, and the HbO2 curve shifts in which direction?

 It shifts to the right, therefore, decreasing the affinity of hemoglobin for oxygen.

-It shifts the curve to the left, increasing the hemoglobin affinity for oxygen.
+It shifts the curve to the left, which increases the hemoglobin affinity for oxygen.

-86. As body temperature rises, the curve shifts which way?
+86. As body temperature increases, the oxyhemoglobin curve shifts which way?

 89. Hemoglobin’s affinity for carbon monoxide is how much greater than it is for oxygen?

-90. The combination of carbon monoxide shifts the HbO2 curve which way?
+90. The combination of carbon monoxide and hemoglobin shifts the HbO2 curve in which direction?

-It shift it to the left, impeding oxygen delivery to the tissues.
+It shifts it to the left, impeding oxygen delivery to the tissues.

 92. What is a normal P50?

-93. Conditions that cause an decrease in hemoglobin affinity for oxygen cause a shift which way?
+93. Conditions that cause a decrease in hemoglobin affinity for oxygen cause a shift in which direction?

 94. How much carbon dioxide is carried in the blood?

-95. In what three forms is carbon dioxide carried in the blood?
+95. What are the three ways carbon dioxide is carried in the blood?

-(1) Dissolved in physical solution, (2) chemically combined with protein, and (3) ionized as bicarbonate.
+(1) Dissolved in a physical solution, (2) Chemically combined with protein, and (3) Ionized as bicarbonate

 96. What is hydrolysis?